-- In 2022, IIE is planning to administer the third and final IFP Global Alumni Survey, with findings to be distributed by the end of the study in 2024.
+- In 2022, IIE administered the third and final IFP Global Alumni Survey, with findings to be distributed by the end of the study in 2024.

 In 2018, IIE administered the IFP Organizations Survey, a one-time survey that aimed to document IFP’s impact on organizations where IFP alumni work or volunteer.
 This survey was designed precisely for organizational staff that work or have worked with the IFP alumni.

 IIE is conducting in-country fieldwork to understand better the impact of IFP alumni in their home communities and around the world.